Roblox/rblx_nurd/README.md

 ## Usage
 ### Grafana Dashboard
 From [localhost:3000](http://localhost:3000), or an alternative NURD host address, the user can access the Grafana dashboard.
+Note, no time series will display until NURD has inserted data into the database.
 The following parameters are available to query through the dropdown menu:<br>
 * `JobID`: ID of a job
 * `Metrics`
     * `UsedMemory`: the memory currently in use by the selected jobs in MiB